citp/privacy-policy-historical/a/as/ask/askaprice.com.md

 If we wish to use your personal data for new purposes, we offer you the means to consent to those new purposes:

   * by sending an email ( info@askaprice.com )
-  * by sending postal mail to this address ( Askaprice.com, 1 Henry Street, Liverpool, Merseyside L1 5BS )
+  * by sending postal mail to this address ( Askaprice.com, Charleston House, Rumford Place, Liverpool, L3 9DG )
-  * by calling this telephone number ( 0870 042 3802 )
+  * by calling this telephone number ( 0844 445 7862 )